folio-org/okapi/doc/guide.md

 which may set properties for the program.
 Okapi parses *command* and *options* that follow.

-Okapi require exactly one command to be given.
-These are `dev` (for running in development, single-node mode).. `cluster` (for running in clustered mode/production), `help` and others.
+Okapi requires exactly one command to be given.
+These are `dev` (for running in development, single-node mode), `cluster` (for running in clustered mode/production), `help` and others.
 Use `help` command to get the latest commands and options.